-Hanesbrands (NYS: HBI) met its estimates last quarter, but investors hope that it will beat them this quarter.
-The company will unveil its latest earnings on Wednesday, Nov.
-2. Hanesbrands is a consumer goods company with a portfolio of apparel brands.
-It designs, manufactures, sources, and sells a range of apparel essentials such as t-shirts, innerwear, casualwear, activewear, socks, and hosiery.
+After beating estimates last quarter by $0.09, Hanesbrands (NYS: HBI) has set the standard for itself.
+The company will unveil its latest earnings on Wednesday, Feb.
+15. Hanesbrands is a consumer goods company with a portfolio of apparel brands.
+It designs, manufactures, sources, and sells a range of apparel essentials such as T-shirts, innerwear, casualwear, activewear, socks, and hosiery.

 What analysts say:

-Buy, sell, or hold?: Analysts strongly back Hanesbrands, with seven of 10 rating it a buy and the remainder rating it a hold.
+Buy, sell, or hold?: Analysts strongly back Hanesbrands, with seven out of nine rating it a buy and the remainder rating it a hold.
 Analysts like Hanesbrands better than competitor Warnaco Group overall.
-While analysts still rate the stock a moderate buy, they are a little more optimistic about it compared to three months ago.
+Analysts still rate the stock a moderate buy, but they are a bit more wary about it compared to three months ago.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 83.6% granting it an "outperform" rating.
-The community at large agrees with the All-Stars with 81.4% giving it a rating of "outperform."
+CAPS All-Stars are in strong support of the stock, with 83.8% awarding it an outperform rating.
+Most of the community agrees with the All-Stars, with 82% giving it a rating of outperform.
+Fools are keen on Hanesbrands and haven't been shy with their opinions lately, logging 103 posts in the past 30 days.
 Hanesbrands' bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.

 We can help you keep tabs on your companies with My Watchlist, our free, personalized service.
 Add Hanesbrands now.